grace-bible/Out-of-office-automation/README.md

 ## Usage

 1. Submitting time-off requests:<br>
-  Employees can access the form by clicking on "Form" > "Go to live form" from the Google Sheets menu.
+  Employees can access the form by clicking on <kbd>Form</kbd> > <kbd>Go to live form</kbd> from the Google Sheets menu.
 They can then fill out the form with their name, start date, and end date.
 Once submitted, the request will be added to the Google Sheets document.
 2. Approving or rejecting requests:<br>
-  From the Google Sheets menu, click on "Approval functions" > "Create calendar events" to process the time-off requests and place them on the specificed `OOOcal`.
+  From the Google Sheets menu, click on <kbd>Approval functions</kbd> > <kbd>Create calendar events</kbd> to process the time-off requests and place them on the specificed `OOOcal`.
 Based on the success, the corresponding actions will be taken:<br>
       * If the calendar event has not been created or fails, an email will be sent to the employee notifying them of the rejection.
       * If the calendar event is created a calendar event will be created for the requested time-off, and a confirmation email will be sent to the employee.